Taiwo Afolabi: Career

 In 1981, he began his professional career with Nigerian Express Agencies Limited until 1988 when he left to establish SIFAX Group.
 Upon its establishment, the company has since risen to become one of Nigeria's leading companies with investments in oil and gas, haulage, logistics and maritime and aviation.
 He is a Fellow of the Nigeria Institute of Financial Management, and the Institute of Freight Forwarders of Nigeria.

 Recognitions

 Afolabi is a Member of the Order of the Niger since 2010.
 In recognition of his contribution to the Nigerian industrial sector, he was awarded the 2014 "Businessman of the Year" by The Sun Awards.
 The Taiwo Afolabi Annual Maritime Conference (TAAM Conference) is organized in honor of Taiwo Afolabi by students of the University of Lagos and sponsored by SIFAX Group.

 Personal life

-He is married to Folashade Afolabi and is the father Olayinka Afolabi and L.A.X, a Nigerian recording artist.
-He is a member of the Institute of Directors Nigeria; Ikoyi Club 1938; IBB Golf Club, Abuja; the Building Committee of the Nigerian-British Chamber of Commerce and Industry, amongst many others.
+He is married to Folashade Afolabi and he is the father of Olayinka Afolabi and L.A.X.
+He is a member of the Institute of Directors Nigeria; Ikoyi Club 1938; IBB Golf Club, Abuja; the Building Committee of the Nigerian-British Chamber of Commerce and Industry, among many others.

-Dr. Taiwo Afolabi is a sports lover, who enjoys watching and playing football.
+Taiwo Afolabi is a sports lover, who enjoys watching and playing football.